waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Reflection Learnings (Turn 3508)
 *   **Tool Discipline:** I failed to use my `pre_adventure_checker_agent` before entering Viridian Forest, which was a major oversight.
 I must remember to leverage the tools I create.
 *   **Navigation:** My basic map-reading skills need improvement to avoid simple navigational errors.
 Over-reliance on pathfinding agents for short-distance travel is inefficient.
-*   **Unverified Assumptions:** I am assuming the Old Amber is given by an NPC.
-It could be a static item or obtained by interacting with an exhibit.
-I need to test this.
+*   **Unverified Assumptions:** I am assuming the Old Amber is in the museum.
+I've confirmed the Old Man NPC at (2,5) doesn't give it.
+I will now check the fossil exhibits directly.